scaleflex/filerobot-php-library/readme.md

 # Scaleflex/Filerobot

-This is a Filesystem adapter for the filerobot
+This library is a filesystem adapter for Filerobot

 # Installation